-The 99th Force Support Squadron oversees military and civilian personnel support, education services, enlisted professional education, and family support along with lodging, food services, club management, laundry, mortuary affairs, base honor guard, base library, and recreational activities.
+The 99th Force Support Squadron oversees military and civilian personnel support, education services, military professional education, and family support along with lodging, food services, club management, postal services, mortuary affairs, base honor guard, base library, and recreational activities.

-The 99th Security Forces Squadron provides flight-line security, police services and antiterrorism/force protection for Nellis AFB and Creech AFB.
+The 99th Security Forces Squadron provides flight-line security, police services, and antiterrorism/force protection for Nellis AFB.

-The 99th Medical Operations Squadron sustains highest wartime readiness capabilities in support of one of the largest bases in Air Combat Command.
-Provides highest standards of preventive care and a full range of general and specialty clinical services to 238K DOD beneficiaries.
+The 99th Healthcare Operations Squadron sustains highest wartime readiness capabilities in support of one of the largest bases in Air Combat Command.
+Provides highest standards of preventive care and a full range of general and specialty clinical services.
 Executes the outpatient portion of a $94M budget in providing over 192,400 patient visits annually.
 Trains for rapid deployment in support of Expeditionary Force operations worldwide.

 The 99th Medical Support Squadron ensures maximum wartime readiness in support of the largest and most diverse bases in Air Combat Command.
-Provides the highest standards of administrative, logistical, & ancillary support for a 50-bed Air Force/Veterans Affairs (VA) joint venture.
-Ensures healthcare delivery to 238K DOD/VA beneficiaries.
-Manages a $94M budget & 1.5K manpower program.
-Trains for the rapid deployment of medical personnel in support of AEF global operations.
+Provides the highest standards of administrative, logistical, and ancillary support for a 50-bed Air Force/Veterans Affairs (VA) joint venture.
+Manages a $145M budget and 1,900 manpower program.
+Trains for the rapid deployment of medical personnel in support of global operations.

-The 99th Aerospace Medical Squadron provides direct operational medicine support to the largest & most diverse installation in Air Combat Command.
+The 99th Operations Medical Readiness Squadron provides direct operational medicine support to the largest and most diverse installation in Air Combat Command.
 Applies prevention and surveillance strategies that minimize the loss of man-hours and resources due to injuries, illnesses and environmental insults.
-Facilitates fitness and medical/occupational readiness for 10.9K Nellis and Creech Air Force Base Active Duty personnel.
-Prepares medical forces for rapid mobilization and deployment to support global contingencies.
+Facilitates fitness and medical/occupational readiness and prepares medical forces for rapid mobilization and deployment to support global contingencies.